 Total per month: Depending on cash-shop spending, I spend between $6 and $10.

 My total spending per month: Roughly $22 to $40.
 On a good month, though, I blow extra on cash-shop goodies.

-Each week, Free for All brings you ideas, news, and reviews from the world of free-to-play, indie, and import games -- a world that is often overlooked by gamers.
+So what about you?
+How do you justify the subscriptions you maintain?Each week, Free for All brings you ideas, news, and reviews from the world of free-to-play, indie, and import games -- a world that is often overlooked by gamers.
 Leave it to Beau Hindman to talk about the games you didn't know you wanted!
 Have an idea for a subject or a killer new game that no one has heard of?
 Send it to firstname.lastname@example.org!